-Dora Black, the daughter of Frederick Black, a senior Civil servant, was born in London in 1894.
+Dora Black, the daughter of Frederick Black, a senior Civil servant, was born in London on 3rd April 1894.
 Black held strong progressive views and believed that girls had the right to as good an education as boys.
 Dora responded well to her father's encouragement and won scholarships to Sutton High School and Girton College, Cambridge.
 At university she gained a first-class honours degree in modern languages.

 Dora met Bertrand Russell in 1916 and soon afterwards he asked her to marry him.
 Dora's feminism involved a belief in sexual freedom and although she was willing to live with Bertrand, she rejected his proposal of marriage.
 Dora saw marriage as a restriction on women's liberty, and although Bertrand accepted her philosophical argument on the subject, he wanted a son and legitimate heir to the family title.

 In the First World War Dora joined Russell's campaign against military conscription.
 After Russell was released from Brixton Prison in 1918 for his role in the struggle against the Military Service Act.
 Dora and Bertrand visited Russia and China together.

 When they returned to England in 1921 Dora agreed to marry Bertrand Russell.
 After giving birth to her first child Dora became involved in the birth control movement.